Fernhill Fleece: Jen Hunter and Andy Wear

 Botanical Inks: Babs Behan

-Bristol based Botanical Inks natural dye studio, founded by Babs Behan, uses natural pigments & materials to make biologically nutritious designs as part of an eco-centric creative process.
+Bristol based Botanical Inks natural dye studio, founded by Babs Behan, uses natural pigments & materials as part of a non-toxic creative practice.

 Botanical Inks create naturally-dyed yarns, to complement the beautiful un-dyed fleece colours supplied by Fernhill Fleece.